ADVISORY-Reuters sports awards and year-enders

-LONDON Dec 28 We will re-publish the results of the Reuters sports awards, voted for by the agency's journalists around the world, on Dec 29.
+LONDON Dec 18 We will publish the results of the Reuters sports awards, voted for by the agency's journalists around the world, at 1900 GMT.

-Alongside the results we will publish a series of profiles and factboxes relating to the winners.
+Alongside the results we will publish a series of profiles, interviews and factboxes relating to the winners.

 The award categories are: